-Connect to Secure Web Gateway with Magic WAN · Cloudflare Magic WAN docs
+Connect to Secure Web Gateway with Magic WAN

 - From GRE tunnels, click Create.

-- On the Add GRE tunnels page, fill out the information for the GRE tunnels.
+- On the Add GRE tunnels page, fill out the information for the Anycast GRE or IPsec tunnel.

 - (Optional) We recommend you test your tunnel before officially adding it.
 To test the tunnel, click Test tunnels.